zuozhenggh/learning-library/data-management-library/mysql/mds-intro/launchmds/launchmds.md

 A prompt is displayed asking you to confirm the deletion.
 ![MDS](./images/04mysql08_1.png " ")
-Enter the word, all caps, "DELETE" and click "Delete 1 MySQL DB System" button.
+Enter the word, all caps, "DELETE" and click "Delete 1 MySQL Database System" button.

 When delete process is done **MDS_DB** will be set to Delete status.
 ## Learn More